earwig/git-repo-updater/README.md

 You can mix and match bookmarks and command arguments:

-    gitup --add ~/projects/foo ~/projects/bar
+    gitup --add ~/repos/foo ~/repos/bar
-    gitup ~/projects/baz            # update 'baz' only
+    gitup ~/repos/baz            # update 'baz' only
-    gitup                           # update 'foo' and 'bar' only gitup ~/projects/baz --update   # update all three!
+    gitup                        # update 'foo' and 'bar' only gitup ~/repos/baz --update   # update all three!

-Want to update all git projects in your current directory?
+Want to update all git repositories in your current directory?

     gitup .